mslinn/jekyll_plugin_support/README.md

 ### Evaluating Include Variables

+This information is only useful if a plugin might be executed from within an included file.

 While Liquid handles regular variables, Jekyll has special handling for variables defined by include parameters.
 For example, the following defines a variable in the `include` scope called `var1` when processing the body of an included file: